AleNegrini/TrueFilm/README.md

 #### Technology
 - the solution is based on `Python` powered by the `PySpark` framework.
-- `docker` and `docker-compose` for the virtualization and the container "orchestration" part
+- the virtualization and the container orchestration part is based `docker` and `docker-compose`
-- `bash` for gluing everything
+- `bash` for gluing everything together
 - `Python unittest` for testing the functions' correctness

 #### CI/CD